kmorcinek/TS-web-cards-helper/README.md

 ## Where it can be used?
 I usually play online using vassal engine.

-Current version is hosted at
-http://angelo.hostingasp.pl/index.html and http://angelo.hostingasp.pl/map.html (its playable but under development)

 ## Technologies used
 JavaScript, KnockoutJS, (TypeScript), C# (only for offline data parsing from other pages and converting to JSON). (probably will evolve towards Single Page Application).